-4. Stormwater Pollution Prevention Measures- The following requirements apply to Outfalls 002 and 003 and to those areas within the facility that contribute stormwater runoff to Outfall 001:
+3. Stormwater Pollution Prevention Measures.
+The following requirements apply to Outfall 004 and to those areas within the facility that contribute stormwater runoff to Outfall 005:

 Pollution Prevention Plan - The permittee shall prepare and implement a pollution prevention plan that identifies potential sources of pollution that may reasonably be expected to affect the quality of stormwater and describes practices to reduce the pollutants in discharges from the facility.
 The plan shall be implemented as a provision of this permit.
-The plan shall be maintained on site and be made readily available for inspection by authorized staff of the TCEQ or the Environmental Protection Agency (EPA).
+The plan shall be maintained on site or at the adjacent WCS facility authorized by TPDES Permit No. WQ0004038000 and be made readily available for inspection by authorized staff of the TCEQ or the Environmental Protection Agency (EPA).
 The TCEQ may notify the permittee that the plan does not meet one or more of the minimum requirements of this permit.
 Upon notification the permittee shall amend the plan and submit a written description of the changes required to meet requirements of the permit within 30 days of notification.
 The plan shall be amended whenever there is a change in design, construction, operation, or maintenance at the facility that has a significant potential to contribute additional pollutants to discharges of stormwater or if the plan proves to be ineffective in eliminating or minimizing pollutants in discharges of stormwater.

 The plan shall include, at a minimum: